I love celebrations because they bring family, friends, and neighbors together and remind us that life should be fun.

-There are many kinds of celebrations in Britain, from royal to religious and from traditional to more modern.
-This great country has been around for almost 1,000 years and was influenced by many other cultures before that, all helping to create the rich and vibrant celebrations that many enjoy every year.
+Countless celebrations take place annually in the United Kingdom ranging from royal to religious and traditional to modern.
+This great country has been around for almost 1,000 years and has been influenced by many other cultures that existed before its formation.

 New Year's Day (January 1)

 Many people celebrate either by having parties at home or by going out to pubs and partying with friends.
-Many people also make new years resolutions (as is customary in many other countries in the world).
-In Scotland, a common tradition is to sing 'Auld Lang Syne' at midnight to bring in the new year.
+Some people also make new year's resolutions, as is customary in the United States and many other countries around the world.
+In Scotland, it is a common tradition to sing "Auld Lang Syne" at midnight to bring in the new year.
 If you're unfamiliar with this classic tune, check out the video below.

 Hogmanay (December 31–January 2)

 In Scotland, the New Year's celebration is referred to as "Hogmanay," and it can last through January 2, which is considered a bank holiday.
 In some parts of England and in Scotland, it is considered good luck if the first person to enter one's home on New Year's Day is a man, while it is considered bad luck if a woman is the first to enter.
 In a tradition known as "first footing," a male friend enters a friend's home and usually gives a small ceremonial gift.

 Twelfth Night and Epiphany (January 5–6)

 Epiphany, which occurs the day after Twelfth Night, is a Christian holiday that celebrates the coming of the Magi after the birth of Christ.
-Some people attend a church service on this day.
+Some people attend a church service on this day to commemorate the occasion.